AP-IT-GH/jumper-assignment-bazaaer/README.md

 The script has 1 sensor observation (apart from the rays) to let the agent know if it is grounded or not.

-I also added a boolean jumpRequested that gets checked in the Update() method for the heuristic mode, because the spacebar was very unresponsive in heuristic mode.
+We also added a boolean jumpRequested that gets checked in the Update() method for the heuristic mode, because the spacebar was very unresponsive in heuristic mode.
 I think this was an issue caused by frametimes and discrete actions.

 #### Mover Script